 What to expect from the Origin programme?

-The Origin Programme is aimed at candidates who finished their general secondary education or have obtained a technical of administrative diploma (no university level) in a wide range of computing, administration or engineering with limited or no work experience, looking to work in a multidisciplinary environment.
+The Origin Programme is aimed at candidates who finished their general secondary education or have obtained a technical or administrative diploma (no university level) in a wide range of computing, administration or engineering, with limited or no work experience, looking to work in a multidisciplinary environment.